malloydata/malloy/demo/malloy-demo-composer/README.md

 ### Set up Query Saving
 The composer can write saved queries back to `.a.malloy` files in the `/malloy`/ directory.
 1. Create a new file with the suffix `.a.malloy` (e.g. `flights.a.malloy`).
 You'll need separate ones for each source you want to make explorable.
 2. [Import](https://looker-open-source.github.io/malloy/documentation/language/imports.html) the base file in this `.a.malloy` file (e.g. import "file:///Users/anikaks/malloy/flights.malloy"), then create a refinement of a source named in the base file.
-For example, if your base file contains:
+For example, if your base file looks like:

 ```malloy
 source: flights_base is table('malloy-data.faa.flights'){}